CPK Insurance

 • New Mexico commercial auto minimum liability limits are $25,000/$50,000/$10,000, so any inspection business using vehicles for client visits should confirm those limits are met.

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter if a home inspection firm rents office or storage space.
+• Most commercial leases in New Mexico require proof of general liability coverage, which can matter if a home inspection firm rents office or storage space.

 • Coverage and policy forms are regulated by the New Mexico Office of Superintendent of Insurance, so a quote request should be reviewed for state-specific terms and endorsements.